csalzano/recent-comments-widget-with-comment-excerpts/readme.txt

 == Change Log ==

+= 1.0.0 =
+* [Added] Adds a text domain and makes all strings translatable
+* [Added] Adds a setting to modify the character length of the comment excerpt
+* [Added] Adds a license declaration to confirm this is GPLv2 code
+* [Changed] Changes tested up to version number to 5.8.3
+* [Changed] Changes the version number to use semantic versioning
+* [Changed] Changes the plugin URI to point to the Github repo where I am now maintaining this plugin
+* [Removed] Removes inline CSS to best play nice with users' sites

 = 0.121230 =
 Wrapped the author name with an HTML span to allow CSS to target only the author name.